News Story

 A grey meteorite with pinkish brown flecks sitting on a blue surface

 Fortunately, National Museums Scotland acquired a fragment of the meteorite from Anne Black of Denver, Colorado.
-The fragment (musuem reference G.2015.15.1) is almost entirely covered in black matt fusion crust with only a tiny chip to reveal the underlying stone.
+The fragment is almost entirely covered in black matt fusion crust with only a tiny chip to reveal the underlying stone.
 Thanks to this acquisition, we are able to preserve a piece of meteorological history.